mapattacker/cheatsheets/mongodb.md

 `show collections`  --show collections

-Note that it is not necessary to create a collection.
-It will be automatically created when inserting a document.
+Note that it is not necessary to create a collection * It will be automatically created when inserting a document.

 ```db.createCollection("mycol", { capped : true, autoIndexId : true, size :`